Understanding the Basics of SIP Trunking

 Engage a provider who will create a personalized, fast, reliable, and secure solution for your business.

-When moving from an analog PSTN setup to SIP trunking, half the work is already done because your hardware is in place.
+When transitioning from traditional analog phone lines in a PSTN setup to SIP trunking, half the work is already done because your hardware is in place.
 SIP trunking can route multiple calls through a single line (rather than the analog one-to-one requirement), so you don’t even have to readjust many of your existing physical goods.

 Follow these six simple steps to convert from a PSTN to a SIP trunking service provider: